What are the BEST Magic Shows (in Pigeon Forge) for 2021?

 In 1969, Doc Waddell opened his first magic shop in Gatlinburg, and he and his sons have been encouraging young magicians and spreading the magic ever since.
 He now owns several magic shops including one at The Island in Pigeon Forge.
 When a child experiences magic for the first time, becoming a magician sometimes seems to be the only path in life worth living, which is exactly what happened to Doc as a young man.
 One day a magician was visiting his school, and when that conjurer pulled a coin from behind Doc's ear, it was as if he had been touched with a magic wand and his life changed.
 A visit to his magic shop has become a tradition for many families visiting Pigeon Forge.

 Fast forward to 1985.
 Pigeon Forge was then a growing entertainment destination with Silver Dollar City and Magic Land competing for customers.
-The Herschend brothers wanted to obliterate the competition so they proposed to partner with world famous, country music star Dolly Parton to create a whole new park: Dollywood.
+The Herschend brothers wanted to obliterate the competition, so they proposed to partner with world famous country music star Dolly Parton to create a whole new park called Dollywood.
 With the help of the buxom-blond songstress, Dollywood became the crowning achievement of Pigeon Forge.
 And the acts just kept coming.
-Soon, the variety and number of shows exploded, and magic acts became a prime attraction.
+Soon, the variety and number of shows exploded and magic acts became a prime attraction.
 The Comedy Barn was one particular place that hosted, and continues to host, multiple shows including fun and amazing magic acts.